top of page

 but the very makers that collaborated on this expansive project!

-A MakerSpace isn’t intended to replace a traditional “shop class" or curriculum- it can, however, accentuate the learning process
+A MakerSpace isn’t intended to replace a traditional “shop class" or curriculum- it can, however, accentuate the learning process.

 There not only is a tried and true benefit to the type of hands-on learning that D.I.R.T so strongly stands behind, but also a benefit of students having the opportunity and resources to discover a means of education that might just set them out on a path that will lead them to a successful future.

 The positive effects of being able to witness the processes and successes of other community member makers that share in the same makerspace are undeniable.
-Opening the space, inviting in the community, and teaching the fundamental process of bringing an idea to life is rewarding in and of
+Opening the space, inviting in the community, and teaching the fundamental process of bringing an idea to life is rewarding in and of itself.

 The why